Ramon Lobato

-Ramon Lobato is an author, researcher, and scholar of cultural industries.
+Ramon Lobato is an Australian author, researcher, and scholar of cultural industries.
 The focus of his research is on video distribution networks, and how they structure audience access, discovery, and content diversity.
 He is currently Associate Professor of Media and Communication at RMIT University in Melbourne, Australia.

 Education

 Lobato studied at the University of Melbourne, receiving a Bachelor of Arts in cinema studies in 2006 and a PhD in cultural studies in 2010.
 His PhD thesis, "Subcinema: Mapping Informal Film Distribution", investigated the international dynamics of piracy and informal distribution.